apache/jena-site/source/documentation/permissions/migration2To3.md

 * Addition of org.apache.jena.shared.OperationDeniedException.
 This exception is a child of the _JenaException_ and is the root of all operation denied states whether through process errors or through permissions violations.

 * Addition of org.apache.jena.shared.PermissionDeniedException.
 This exception is a child of the _OperationDeniedException_ and is the root of all operations denied through permission violations.
-These can be because the object was staticly prohibited from performing an operation (e.g. a read-only graph) or due to the Jena Permissions layer.
+These can be because the object was statically prohibited from performing an operation (e.g. a read-only graph) or due to the Jena Permissions layer.

 * Addition of org.apache.jena.shared.AddDeniedException.
 This exception is a child of _PermissionDeniedException_ and used to indicate that an attempt was made to add to an unmodifiable object.
 It may be thrown by read-only graphs or by the permission layer when a create restriction is violated.